HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

   )
 }}

-Median savings are around 40 KiB.
-The top 10% save just under 600 KiB on desktop and 328 KiB on mobile.
-The largest savings produced reach as much as 36 MiB / 22 MiB.
+Median savings are around 40 KB.
+The top 10% save just under 600 KB on desktop and 330 KB on mobile.
+The largest savings produced reach as much as 35 MB / 21 MB.
 Those differences speak in favor of enabling Brotli compression whenever possible, at least for WebAssembly content.

-What's also interesting, at the other end of the graph—where we were supposed to see the worst savings—we found regressions of up to 1.4 MiB.
+What's also interesting, at the other end of the graph—where we were supposed to see the worst savings—we found regressions of up to 1.4 MB.
 What happened there?
 How is it possible that Brotli recompression has made things worse for some modules?

 As mentioned above, in this article we've used Brotli with compression level 9, but—and I'll admit, I completely forgot about this until this article—it also has levels 10 and 11.
 Those levels produce even better results in exchange for a steep performance drop-off, as seen, for example, in <a hreflang="en" href="https://quixdb.github.io/squash-benchmark/#results-table">Squash benchmarks</a>.
 Such trade-off makes them worse candidates for the common on-the-fly compression, which is why we didn't use them in this article and went for a more moderate level 9.
 However, website authors can choose to compress their static resources ahead of time or cache the compression results, and save even more bandwidth without sacrificing CPU time.
 Cases like these show up as regressions in our analysis, meaning resources can be and, in some cases, already were optimized even better than we did in this article.